Samantha Rayner Exudes Flirty Vibes In A Bikini By The Pool On Instagram

 Samantha was photographed striking the Bambi pose on a plush, white outdoor seating area.
 She parted her knees, arched her back, and placed her hands on top of her legs.
 Her white manicure popped against her tan.

-Plus, the hottie gazed directly at the camera with a fierce and coy expression on her face with her lips slightly parted in a playful smile.
-Her heavy makeup application included extra long and dark lashes, blush, and light pink glossy lipstick.
+Plus, the hottie gazed directly at the camera with a fierce yet coy expression on her face with her lips slightly parted in a playful smile.
+Her heavy makeup application included extra-long and dark lashes, blush, and light pink glossy lipstick.

 The model wore her hair in a half-up, half-down hairstyle with a perfect middle part.
 Her wavy locks fell in front of her left shoulder with the rest cascading down her back.

-Behind her was a wooden deck and an above-ground pool.
+Behind her, there was a wooden deck and an above-ground pool.
 Other hotel guests appeared to be enjoying the nice weather as they waded in the water.
 There were also seating areas on the other side of the pool with white sun umbrellas.
 Beyond that were palm trees and other canopied buildings that completed the scene.
 The photo was shot on a sunny day, although Samantha was in a shaded area.

 The geotag revealed that she was at the Nikki Beach Resort Koh Samui, located in an area with close to 60 islands.

-The beauty’s many followers took to the comments section to gush about her good looks, and the update has received over 30,200 likes so far.
+Many of the beauty’s followers took to the comments section to gush about her good looks, and the update has received over 30,200 likes so far.

 “Out of this world,” gushed a fan.